Jetchisel/systemd-vboxinit/README.md

 vboxinit comes from the phpvirtualbox project which works for sysV init.
 This is the modified/rewritten version for openSuSE using systemd.
-Kudos to Ian Moore the autor of phpvirtualbox
+Kudos to Ian Moore the author of phpvirtualbox